-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements of the Company, as required by the Crown Dependencies' Audit Rules and Guidance and with SEC Independence Rules.
-We have fulfilled our ethical responsibilities in accordance with these requirements.
+We re independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements of the Company, as required by the Crown Dependencies' Audit Rules and Guidance, and SEC Independence Rules.
+We have fulfilled our other ethical responsibilities in accordance with these requirements.